tulz-app/frontroute/README.md

 )
 ```

-As a side note, in order to keep the routes readable as they grow, it might be a good idea to extract
+As a side note, in order to keep the routes readable as they grow, it is recommended to extract
-the actions:
+the "actions":

 ```scala
 val route = concat(